 -

-Oklahoma Speeding Tickets and Penalties
+Oklahoma's Speeding Laws and Ticket Penalties

 Oklahoma has two types of speeding laws: a “basic speeding law” and “absolute limits.”
 This article explains the differences between the two and the consequences of a speeding violation.
-(Also, check out our article that discusses the different types of speeding laws.)
-Basic Speeding Law Oklahoma’s

 -